fed26sto-fundamentals/calculator-antxhan/README.md

 ## TO-DO

+- [ ] feat: correct font & responsive font-size based on digit amount.
 - [ ] feat(footer): add footer with credits + link to instructions & tricks on how to use it.
-- [ ] feat(style): correct font & responsive font-size based on digit amount.
 - [ ] feat(style): hover / active effects. should also work on keyboard input.
 - [ ] feat(style): dragging your finger across the buttons it does a hover effect.
 - [ ] refactor: remove random comments and console.log
+- [ ] fix: shouldn't be able to add a comma when 9 digits have been input